Troubleshooting

 Possible causes:

-Release build — If HaptixKit is included in a Release build and the app can't find development frameworks, it may crash.
-Always wrap in
+- Release build — If HaptixKit ends up in a Release build and the app can't find development frameworks, it may crash.
+Always wrap

 Screenshots are blank or black